Shock and Awe (film): Plot

 The film opens with a paralyzed Iraq War veteran testifying before Congress about his injuries in the war.
-The film centers on Knight Ridder reporters Jonathan Landay and Warren Strobel along with Editor in Chief John Walcott and legendary war correspondent Joe Galloway as they investigate the U.S. government's claims of Iraq stockpiling weapons of mass destruction following the 9/11 attacks.
-While most news agencies accept the Bush Administration's rationale for military action against Saddam Hussein, the Knight Ridder team, at the instance of Walcott and Galloway, uncovers mounting evidence suggesting the administration's motives may be deceptive and that such weapons do not exist.
+The film centers on Knight Ridder reporters Jonathan Landay and Warren Strobel along with Editor-in-Chief John Walcott and legendary war correspondent Joe Galloway as they investigate the U.S. government's claims of Iraq stockpiling weapons of mass destruction following the 9/11 attacks.
+While most news agencies accept the Bush Administration's rationale for military action against Saddam Hussein, the Knight Ridder team, at the insistence of Walcott and Galloway, uncovers mounting evidence suggesting the administration's motives may be deceptive and that such weapons do not exist.
 The story follows the reporters' pursuit of the truth amid a patriotic media landscape, highlighting their efforts to challenge the prevailing narrative.
 Throughout, the reporters navigate Washington and gather information from various insiders, often anonymously, to expose the controversy surrounding the Iraq war buildup.